advanced-joelloyd/GitTraining/README.md

 * `git clean -fd` removes every untracked file and folder

-Undo your uncommitted changes and staging
+Undo your staging
 --------------------------------
 `git reset`

-This will
+Use `git reset` on its own to undo any staging you have done.

+This essentially reverses the `git add` command.

+It does not affect any of your uncommitted changes.

 Undo committed changes